By Jennifer McDougall

 - Practice yoga, meditation, and breathing exercises to help maintain mindfulness.

-- Write in your journal daily as a way to sort through your thoughts, ideas, fears, and emotions.
+- Write in your journal daily to sort through your thoughts, ideas, fears, and emotions.

 - Talk to a trusted friend or family member who is a non-judgmental confidant who can listen to you about what you’re currently frustrated about.

-- Write a list of the top 10 things every day that you are most grateful.
+- Write a list of the top 10 things you are most grateful for every day.

-- Reach out to a life coach, such as JustABrizze for professional guidance.
+- Reach out to a life coach like JustABrizze for professional guidance.